Steve Peacocke

-Stephen Peacocke (born 30 October 1981) is an Australian actor.
-Peacocke appeared in various theatre productions, before playing minor roles in television dramas and films, including Suburban Mayhem and All Saints.
-From 2011 until 2016, Peacocke portrayed Darryl Braxton on the television soap opera Home and Away.
-The role saw Peacocke win the Logie Award for Most Popular Actor twice.
-Following his departure from Home and Away, Peacocke starred as Detective Josh Levine in the Australia drama series Wanted, and he made appearances in the feature films Whiskey Tango Foxtrot and Me Before You.
-As of 2023, he stars in the Network Ten drama series Five Bedrooms, Seven Network's RFDS: Royal Flying Doctor Service and the ABC drama series The Newsreader.
+Stephen Peacocke (born 30 October 1981) is an Australian actor, who appeared in theatre productions and portrayed minor roles in television dramas and films, including Suburban Mayhem and All Saints.
+Peacocke rose to prominence for his portrayal as Darryl Braxton on the television soap opera Home and Away, (2011–2016,2026).
+For his role, he won the Logie Award for Most Popular Actor on two occasions and is regarded as one of the show's most popular characters.

+Following Peacocke's departure from Home and Away, he went onto have minor roles in the box office films Hercules (2014), Whiskey Tango Foxtrot (2016), and Me Before You (2016).
+He has starred as Detective Josh Levine in the Australia drama series Wanted and of 2023, stars in the Network Ten drama series Five Bedrooms, Seven Network's RFDS: Royal Flying Doctor Service and the ABC drama series The Newsreader.

 Early life

 Peacocke was born in Dubbo, New South Wales to Gareth Peacocke, a former accountant, and his wife Sylvia.
 He has a brother, who encouraged him to pursue acting.
 Peacocke attended schools in South Dubbo before finishing his secondary education at a Bathurst boarding school.
 He went on to study communications at the University of Newcastle and took a drama class taught by Glenn Hazeldine, who also encouraged him to take up acting.
 Peacocke worked numerous labouring jobs in his twenties while trying to start his acting career, including unloading freight trucks and working as a jackaroo for $3 an hour.
 Peacocke played rugby for the Dubbo Kangaroos, but various injuries led him to theatre work instead.
 In 2004, Peacocke won a City of Newcastle Drama Award for playing Ricko in a production of A Property of the Clan.
 He moved to Sydney in order to pursue his acting career and he lived in a share house in Stanmore, where he struggled to make rent before he was cast in Home and Away.